-Liz Kaar is an independent filmmaker and editor based in Chicago.
-She has worked closely with Chicago’s documentary powerhouse Kartemquin Films for the last decade.
-She most recently directed, produced, shot and edited Stranded by the State, a web series and TV miniseries, about the human cost of the two-year Illinois budget impasse, the longest a state has gone without a budget since the Great Depression.
-She co-directed and edited Hard Earned, the company's six-part series about people living on low wages across the US, airing on Al Jazeera America.
-The series won a prestigious Alfred I. Dupont-Columbia Journalism Award in 2016 and was nominated for an IDA award.
-In the past, she edited and associate-produced the music documentary Andrew Bird: Fever Year, festival-favorite On Beauty, and was lead editor for the web series Veterans Coming Home.
-She also edited Kartemquin's Typeface, In the Game and '63 Boycott.
-Liz was Director of Post-Production at Kartemquin Films from 2008-2012, managing the department and ushering in the brave new workflow of card-based media.
-Liz has also produced and directed non-profit videos for such organizations as the CDC, Illinois Department of Public Health, and the Newberry Library.
-Fluent in Spanish, she tries to work in the language as much as possible.
-She is currently producing Computer Hackers (WT), a fiction film about the Chicago public school system firing all its teachers and replacing them with VR headsets... and the students who fight back.
+Liz Kaar is an independent director, producer, and editor based in Chicago.
+She has worked closely with Kartemquin Films, Chicago’s documentary powerhouse, for over a decade.
+She started as an intern there and soon discovered her love for late nights, small editing rooms, tackling the monster of long-form story structure, and the resulting trail of potato chip crumbs.
+She recently directed, produced, shot and edited Stranded by the State, a web series and TV mini series co-produced by In These Times magazine and Kartemquin Films, about the human cost of the two-year Illinois budget impasse, the longest a state has gone without a budget since the Great Depression.
+She co-directed and edited Hard Earned, Kartemquin's six-part series about people living on low wages across the US, airing on Al Jazeera America.
+The series won a prestigious Alfred I. duPont-Columbia Journalism Award in 2016 and was nominated for an IDA award.
+In the past, she associate-produced and edited the music documentary Andrew Bird: Fever Year, and festival-favorite On Beauty.
+She is currently deep into production on two narrative films– producing Computer Hackers, a feature sci-fi comedy, and directing The Turkey, a feature “weirdo” comedy.
 She is also editing Kartemquin's Dilemma of Desire and Eating Up Easter.